Md-Rubel-Ahmed-Rana/Thynkray/README.md

 ### Utilities & UX Enhancements

-- **Axios**: Promise-based HTTP client used on both frontend and backend for making API requests and integrations.
+- **Axios**: A promise-based HTTP client is used on both frontend and backend for making API requests and integrations.
-- **Day.js and Moment.js**: Lightweight library for formatting and manipulating dates.
+- **Day.js and Moment.js**: Lightweight libraries for formatting and manipulating dates.
 - **Framer Motion**: Powerful animation library for React.
 Used to animate page transitions, modals, and interactive elements.

 - **Lenis**: Smooth scroll library that improves scrolling behavior and feel across devices.